Business 5 min read

 Monzo Launches in Ireland After Securing Full EU Banking Licence from Central Bank of Ireland

 British digital bank Monzo has officially launched in Ireland after securing a full banking licence from both the European Central Bank and the Central Bank of Ireland, making it the first digital bank to be fully regulated by the Irish financial regulator.
+The Dublin-headquartered European operation marks a significant milestone in Monzo's international expansion strategy, with Ireland serving as the company's gateway to the broader European market.

 Irish customers will have access to a range of accounts managed entirely through Monzo's mobile application, including free personal, joint, business, children's, and instant-access savings accounts.
 Each account will come with an Irish IBAN, providing customers with the assurance of a locally licensed bank.
-The instant-access savings accounts will offer a variable interest rate of 1.6% — significantly above the average overnight deposit rate in Ireland — with deposits from as little as €1.
+The instant-access savings accounts will offer a variable interest rate of 1.6 per cent β€” significantly above the average overnight deposit rate in Ireland β€” with deposits from as little as €1.
+Business accounts will feature digital onboarding, automated tax management, integrated invoicing, and real-time financial visibility, designed specifically for small businesses and sole traders.
+All accounts will be supported by 24/7 human customer support via the app or phone.

 Elaine Deehan, Country Manager for Ireland at Monzo, highlighted that the Irish market's tech-savvy population makes it an ideal first European market.
 "Irish customers will appreciate Monzo's digital-first products designed for effortless money management," she said.
 Michael Carney, EU CEO at Monzo, described the expansion as "a significant step in Monzo's global mission to make money work for everyone, leveraging the trust of a regulated bank with cutting-edge technology."
+The company plans to work directly with its initial Irish customers to test and refine products for the local market before expanding further across Europe.

 The Irish launch is part of a broader period of growth for Monzo.
-The company's revenue surpassed £1 billion for the first time in its most recent financial year, and it is reportedly preparing for a potential initial public offering (IPO) in the first half of 2026.
+The company's revenue surpassed Β£1 billion for the first time in its most recent financial year, and it is reportedly preparing for a potential initial public offering (IPO) in the first half of 2026.
 Monzo is also planning to reapply for a US banking licence and has announced plans to acquire Habito, a UK digital mortgage broker, with the deal expected to be finalised in spring 2026.

 Why It Matters